-If you are commuting please attend the Commuter Welcome Event during Welcome week and join the official Facebook group for commuter students: facebook.com/groups/uorcommutingstudents It is a great way to meet other students and get to know all the services available at the University of Reading.
+If you are commuting please attend the Commuter Welcome Event during Welcome week and join the official Facebook group for commuter students: facebook.com/groups/uorcommutingstudents

+It is a great way to meet other students and get to know all the services available at the University of Reading.

 - Make sure you know the best way to travel to university.
-You might want to think about a backup plan should your usual routes have traffic or other issues. - You can access information and university maps at reading.ac.uk/about/ visit-us.aspx - If you are planning to drive, ensure you have a space to park: reading.ac.uk/parking - A 16-25 Railcard will save you 1/3 on rail fares for a year: 16-25 railcard co.uk - Reading Buses, run from Whiteknights to London Road campuses to town, as well as many routes serving the popular student areas.
+You might want to think about a backup plan should your usual routes have traffic or other issues. - You can access information and university maps at reading.ac.uk/about/ visit-us.aspx - If you are planning to drive, ensure you have a space to park: reading.ac.uk/parking - A 16-25 Railcard will save you 1/3 on rail fares for a year: 16-25railcard.co.uk - Reading Buses, run from Whiteknights to London Road campuses to town, as well as many routes serving the popular student areas.
 The Claret bus (number 21/21a) travels from Reading train station and town centre past the London Road campus and onto Whiteknights campus every 7 minutes during the day in term time.
-It also runs all through the night, so you will never miss the last bus!
-Check their timetable here. reading-buses.co.uk/services/ rbus/21
+It also runs all through the night, so you will never miss the last bust Check their timetable here reading-buses.co.uk/services/ rbus/21 - If you can cycle onto campus we have various cycle ports - please ensure you lock your bike safely.

-- If you can cycle onto campus we have various cycle ports - please ensure you lock your bike safely. - Use your commuting time (if you are not driving) to listen to our podcasts, review your notes and catchup on key course details: reading.ac.uk/essentials/ blogs-and-channels - New student app link: reading.ac.uk/ essentials/student-app/ introducing-the-student-app - We have lockers placed around the campus - use these to aid your journey. rusu.co.uk/news/article/6001/ rusu-1m-capital-fund
+Use your commuting time (if you are not driving) to listen to our podcasts, review your notes and catchup on key course details: reading.ac.uk/essentials/blogs-and-channels We have lockers placed around the campus - use

+these to aid your journey.

+rusu.co.uk/news/article/6001/

+rusu-1m-capital-fund